 If such an entitlement exists, the relevant application form will be sent to you by your HR associate, prior to your separation.

-Checklist for surviving spouse insurance coverage
+surviving spouse insurance coverage

 After Service Life Insurance - Free life insurance coverage after separation from serviceParticipants who separate from service prior to the age of 55 receive one year’s free life insurance coverage, at the level of their coverage on the date of separation, for each completed 10-year period of contributory participation.